- November 7, 2022

 What Do Chiropractors Do?

-Doctors of Chiropractic (DCs) are healthcare professionals that use their expertise in spinal manipulations and chiropractic adjustments to diagnose and treat patients with back pain, neck pain, and headaches.
-They also provide care for patients with a wide range of injuries and disorders of the musculoskeletal system, which includes the muscles, ligaments, and joints.
+Doctors of Chiropractic (DCs) are healthcare professionals who use their expertise in spinal manipulations and chiropractic adjustments to diagnose and treat patients with back pain, neck pain, and headaches.
+They also provide care for patients with a wide range of musculoskeletal injuries and disorders, which include the muscles, ligaments, and joints.

 Chiropractic procedures are popularly acknowledged as one of the safest, non-drug, noninvasive forms of neuromusculoskeletal treatments.
 Unfortunately, although it is safe, no health treatment is without its potential adverse effects.
-The risks associated with chiropractic, however, are minimal.
+The risks associated with chiropractic care, however, are minimal.

 Chiropractors are not just limited to spinal manipulation and physical adjustment techniques.
 They also advise patients on lifestyle changes, such as the importance of a healthy diet, physical exercise, and proper rest.